-7.11 The water environment is made up of groundwater, surface water and watercourses and the associated riparian zone.
+- 7.15 The water environment is made up of groundwater, surface water and watercourses and the associated riparian zone.
 It also includes the catchments of watercourses and wetland networks.
 Developments should not have a significant adverse impact on any part of the water environment.
 Scottish Environment Protection Agency (SEPA) is the regulatory authority responsible for ensuring that water quantity and quality is protected and maintained.
 The water environment has an important role to play in biodiversity and supports a variety of wildlife, including protected species, birds, aquatic species and biota.
-It also supports recreational and leisure uses, and tourism.

-7.12 Under the Water Framework Directive (WFD), South Lanarkshire Council is identified as a responsible authority for river basin management planning.
+It also supports recreational and leisure uses, and tourism. - 7.16 Under the Water Framework Directive (WFD), South Lanarkshire Council is identified as a responsible authority for river basin management planning.
 A key factor in LDP2 will be protecting and enhancing the water environment and preventing development from taking place within the floodplain, or where it will have an impact on its function.
-SPP sets out the measures authorities are expected to take to tackle the issues of flooding and drainage in their development plans, particularly when dealing with developments which will impact on the functional floodplain or the water environment generally.

-7.13 The SDP2 supports the protection and enhancement of the water environment and the reduction of flood risk through the delivery of the Metropolitan Glasgow Strategic Drainage Plan, the extension of the Glasgow and Clyde Valley Green Network, the use of sustainable urban drainage systems (SUDS) and the safeguarding of the storage capacity of the functional floodplain.

-7.14 The Flood Risk Management (Scotland) Act 2009 aims to reduce overall flood risk and progress Local Flood Risk Management Plans.
-As a responsible authority under the Water Environment and Water Services
+SPP sets out the measures authorities are expected to take to tackle the issues of flooding and drainage in their development plans, particularly when dealing with developments which will impact on the functional floodplain or the water environment generally. - 7.17 The SDP2 supports the protection and enhancement of the water environment and the reduction of flood risk through: the delivery of collaborative, partnership working with organisations such as the Metropolitan Glasgow Strategic Drainage Plan Partnership; extension of the Glasgow and Clyde Valley Green Network; the use of sustainable urban drainage systems (SUDS); and the safeguarding of the storage capacity of all functional floodplains. - 7.18 The Flood Risk Management (Scotland) Act 2009 aims to reduce overall flood risk and progress Local Flood Risk Management Plans.
+As a responsible authority under the Water Environment and Water Services (Scotland) Act 2003, the Council supports the objectives of the second plan for the Scotland River Basin district (2015).
+The LDP supports the

-(Scotland) Act 2003, the Council supports the objectives of the second plan for the Scotland River Basin district (2015).
-The LDP supports the delivery of the River Basin Management Plan objectives and any new developments must protect and where possible deliver improvements to the water environment.

-7.15 In addition, Scottish Water can advise where investment in the local wastewater treatment works may be required to accommodate cumulative future development.
+- delivery of the River Basin Management Plan objectives and any new developments must protect and where possible deliver improvements to the water environment. - 7.19 In addition, Scottish Water can advise where investment in the local wastewater treatment works may be required to accommodate cumulative future development.
 Any investment in the wastewater treatment works itself would be wholly funded by Scottish Water and not the developer.
 Scottish Water recommend that developers make contact early in the design process with the Development Operations Team, who can assess current available capacity and determine what is required to ensure the site can be serviced.